Edmonton's economic agency could see reduced role, downsizing | CBC News

 - Confusion and frustration across the board

-Mayor Don Iveson said if implemented, the changes would relate to governance, accountability and oversight and hopefully not impact jobs.
+If implemented, the changes would relate to governance, accountability and oversight and hopefully not impact jobs, said Mayor Don Iveson.

 "There is a significant restructuring proposal and while that will create some uncertainty for folks working in some of the different organizations, I want to reassure them, regardless of what happens, the work they do is really important to the city's prosperity."